Universal Token Router

 /// The main entry point of the router

-/// @param outputs token behaviour for output verification
+/// @param outputs token behavior for output verification

 /// @param actions router actions and inputs for execution